See how much solar panels cost in your area

 The only requirements to use this incentive are:

-- You own the system by going solar via cash or a solar loan (lease or PPA financing cannot claim the tax credit)
+- You own the system by going solar via cash or a solar loan (in a lease or PPA, the installer claims the tax credit)

 - You have income tax liability, which is what this incentive reduces